noahhhhhh/Melbourne_Datathon_2016/README.md

 - important info also lies in raw_job_type: some adds put role desc in raw_job_type

 ## todo
-- try 2 grams and filter out some
+- try 2 grams and filter out some (done, all 2 grams are good with 1 gram)
-- modify stemming for 1 and 2 grams!!!!!!!!!!!!!!!
+- modify stemming for 1 and 2 grams!!!!!!!!!!!!!!! (done good)
 - location (done)
 - company names
 - duplicated rows (done, no use)